yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/cloud-users.md

 ### Admin and yb_superuser

 When creating a YugabyteDB cluster in Yugabyte Cloud, you set up the credentials for your admin user.
-This admin user belongs to the role `yb_superuser`.
-While similar to the PostgreSQL Superuser role, this role does not have full Superuser permissions. `yb_superuser` is the highest privileged user you have access to in Yugabyte Cloud.
+For security reasons, this user does not have YugabyteDB Superuser priveleges; it is instead a member of `yb_superuser`, a role specific to Yugabyte Cloud clusters. `yb_superuser` is the highest privileged user you have access to in Yugabyte Cloud.
 You can create other users with the `yb_superuser` role.
-You cannot create or assign roles with the Superuser privelege.

 You cannot delete, change the passwords, or sign in using the `postgres` or `yugabyte` Superuser roles.